Join the Explore Team: Social Media Manager

 JOB DESCRIPTION

-The Social Media Manager will report directly to the Editor and perform various social media related and technical duties.
-Additional duties may be assigned.
+The Social Media Manager will report directly to the Editor and perform various social media related duties.
+Additional technical duties will also be assigned.

 KEY RESPONSIBILITIES